peter28data/data-modeling/README.md

 - Granularity & Keys

-Fact Tables are the foundation of the Data Warehouse, therefore, we want to highlight the components of a Fact Table, listed below.
+Fact Tables are the foundation of the Data Warehouse, listed below are components of a Fact Table.

 - Sales, Profit, Quanitity, Cost

 ### Granularity

-In this case the Customer ID, Product ID, and City ID are the lowest points of Granularity that will provide business insights for Customer Sentiment Analysis.
+In this case the Customer ID, Product ID, and City ID are the lowest points of Granularity that serve as Identifiers for Business Insights such as Customer Sentiment Analysis.

 ---